On the Coming Decline and Fall of the US Empire

 That unequal exchange, divided into four components, is the root contradiction of the empire as a system.
 From the four deep contradictions flow the fourteen surface contradictions, visible to everybody, the subject of journalism.
 The deep contradictions almost never are.
 So the basic model explored so far is:

 As the 14 mature, synchronize and synergize the Center may loosen the grip on the Periphery in one conscious, enlightened act (de Gaulle) or see the Empire dissolve, slowly (UK) or quickly (the Soviet Union).
 USA, the choice is yours.

 There is some truth to all of that.
-Nevertheless, the problem is not only the US share of the world capitalist pie but also how it implies killing, domination and alienation.
+But the problem is not only the US share of the world capitalist pie but how it implies killing, domination and alienation.
 This has to decline, fall and go, while paying attention to all the other contradictions.

 There will be class, generation, gender, nation struggle also without the US Empire.
 True, but today that is the major problem.